Battery Rebate News - Cheaper Home Battery Program

 • Installation completed by an appropriately accredited installer

-• One rebate per property, which isn’t means-tested
+• One rebate per property for grid-connected properties

-• Can receive this rebate together with other rebates (depending on the conditions of the other rebate – most state government-based rebates have now been changed so they can be used with this rebate, but this is a quickly-moving area so best to doublecheck this at the time of purchase)
+• Can receive this rebate together with other rebates (depending on the conditions of the other rebate – this is a quickly-moving area so best to double-check this at the time of purchase)

 The subsidy is an extension of the Small-scale Renewable Energy Scheme, and the Government announced the rebate value at a maximum of $372.00 per kWh of usable battery capacity.
 However, the end value for homeowners will be less than this, for several reasons (lower certificate trading price, and trader fees/charges being the main two), and we estimate the value to be closer to $320-340 per kWh.

-Given the expected popularity of this program and the end-of-year price drop deadline, we would recommend getting in touch with one of our consultants to get your system design and quote.
+Given the expected popularity of this program and the price drop deadlines (especially for battery sizes over 28kWh), we would recommend getting in touch with one of our consultants ASAP to get your system design and quote.

 Check out our Off-Grid Systems